Contributor: Brian Anthony. Lesson ID: 12288

 Great Britain and several other European countries would remain in control of many other parts of the world, however.
 This period, known as the era of European colonialism, lasted from the sixteenth century through the mid-twentieth century.

-Learn more about colonialism by exploring a map* from the period of European colonialism.
-As you examine the map, write down the answers to these questions:
+As you examine the map, write down the answers to these questions.

 You may have noticed that the European countries had more colonies in Africa than any other continent.